 We live in an increasingly visual society.
-The online master’s in screenwriting program at Southern New Hampshire University is an advanced exploration of the world of film and video, from shorts and episodic serials to feature-length blockbusters and documentaries.
+The online Master of Arts in English and Creative Writing with a concentration in Screenwriting program at Southern New Hampshire University is an advanced exploration of the world of film and video, from shorts and episodic serials to feature-length blockbusters and documentaries.
 This English and creative writing degree is based on a comprehensive study of the visual medium of film, with a special focus on story structure, character development and creative writing.
 At the culmination of the degree program, you'll have developed your own screenplay, one that takes you deep into subjects that matter to you.

 While an understanding and analysis of literature – whatever the genre – is at the core of this MA degree, the screenwriting concentration places a special emphasis on visual storytelling.
 Designed by experienced and distinguished faculty, this master’s in screenwriting program will give you a powerful understanding of how story, character, theme, action, visuals and dialogue intertwine to create a visual moment in time.
 Collaboration is encouraged, and direct interaction with faculty and peers pushes the imagination to new heights.

 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your master’s in English at SNHU include:

 Acceptance decisions are made on a rolling basis throughout the year for our 5 graduate terms.
 You can apply at any time and get a decision within days of submitting all required materials.
 To apply, simply contact an admission counselor, who can help you explore financial options.
 Your counselor can also walk you through the application process, which involves completing a graduate application ($40 fee) and providing undergraduate transcripts.